 In this article, we will go over the times when the United States Supreme Court and the State were responsible for civil rights violations.
 We will also shed light on civil rights claims and the liability arising from the failure to protect.
 Think about the botched Uvalde school massacre response.

-The police refused to protect the kids at the crucial time.
+The police refused to protect the kids at this crucial time.
 But the parents had no right to sue the Uvalde police based upon a duty to protect.
 They never assumed a duty to shield the kids.
-Instead, they worried more about preventing parents from saving their own kids, apparently.
+Instead, they apparently worried more about preventing parents from saving their kids.